YuAo/MetalLibraryArchive/README.md

 It seems that the quickest way to get this information is through experiments.

-I started by manually compiling `metal` files with different shaders, options and SDKs, then inspecting each field I was interested in.
+I started by manually compiling `metal` files with different shaders, options, and SDKs, then inspecting each field I was interested in.
 My desktop was quickly flooded with `metallib` files and [HexFiend](https://hexfiend.com/) windows, but I didn't find much useful information.
 I need something that can automatically build `metallib` and presents me only the field that I'm interested in.

 I came up with the "Test Driven Guessing":